paterasj/sirNT/README.md

 MATLAB packages used for performing data fit and thermodynamic calculations on population, infection, and death data.

+CovFit() function for fitting single strain SIR model and outputting change in free energy calcultions.

+TwinFit() function for fitting the augmented multistrain SIR model and outputting change in free energy calcultions.

 Reach out to author paterasj@vcu.edu with any questions.